-These healthy date caramel cream popsicles are healthy enough for breakfast.
+These caramel macchiato popsicles are healthy enough for breakfast.
 High in protein and fiber, they are great for controlled weight-loss because they are so filling.
-And a delight to eat with the surprise ripples of caramel date nutella-like chocolate ripples.
+And a delight to eat with the surprise ripples of date caramel and nutella fudge sauce.
 Refined-sugar-free, vegan and gluten-free.

-These healthy caramel cream popsicles are a filling breakfast or snack option.
+These healthy caramel macchiato popsicles are a filling breakfast or snack option.
 Most of the nutrition comes from the protein in cashews and fiber from dates.

 But then there is that secret sauce.
 A secret hazelnut sauce, if you will.
 A clever little mix that add a ripple of healthy nutella right in the middle of your popsicle.
 That's the kind of daily surprise I wait for in life, haha.

 It's easy!
 Just soak unsalted and raw cashews overnight and blend up into a cashew cream sauce.
 Add a few other ingredients to make the creamsicle mixture and you've nailed it!

 How Healthy are Cashews?

 Since cashews make up the base of these popsicles, just how healthy are cashews?

 Cashews are a useful source of protein, although almonds and walnuts have slightly more.
 Still, what cashews have a lot of are vitamins and minerals that support a healthy immune system.Mostly, they are high in vitamins E, K and B-6, as well as minerals copper, and phosphorous.

 This means cashews supply many nutrients that the body needs to function.
 Plus, they are especially high in magnesium.
 Magnesium supports melatonin which regulates sleep and serotonin which regulates mood.
 So this pop can affect sleep and mood.

 In my book, this is a big win.
 So this cashew cream base is the base of this creamsicle.
 What makes up the caramel chocolate ripple?